 Where to find it: At Playtech-powered online casinos

-Spread-Bet Roulette is yet another bespoke take on the classic game that comes from the Playtech studio.
-The variant follows the European rules but brings a broader range of betting options by introducing an additional golden inner wheel ring with numbers 0 through 36.
+Spread-Bet Roulette is another bespoke take on the classic game that comes from Playtech.
+The variant follows European rules but broadens the betting options by introducing a golden inner ring with numbers 0 through 36.

-Apart from the conventional outside and inside wagers, the game enables players to experiment with spread bets.
-The golden inner ring of the wheel serves a two-fold purpose.
-First, it doubles the profits on zero.
-Second, it forms the foundation of the spread bet.
+In addition to the conventional inside and outside wagers, the game enables players to experiment with spread bets.
+The golden inner ring serves a two-fold purpose.
+First, it doubles the payout on zero.
+Second, it provides the foundation for the spread bet.

-There are additional colored grids on the layout for the side wagers.
-When the ball settles in a pocket, the sum of the numbers on the inner and outer wheels determines whether the optional spread bet wins or not.
+Additional colored grids on the layout are reserved for these side wagers.
+When the ball settles in a pocket, the sum of the numbers on the inner and outer rings determines whether the optional spread bet wins.

-For example, suppose the ball lands on number 17 on the outer ring.
-It is situated above number 2 on the inner ring, which sets the spread at 19.
-You win at odds of 2 to 1 provided that you have posted a side bet on the 19-33 spread-bet range.
-Check out how the other spreads pay below.
+For example, suppose the ball lands on 17 on the outer ring.
+Directly beneath it is the number 2 on the inner ring, setting the spread at 19.
+You win at odds of 2 to 1 if you have placed a side bet on the 19-33 spread range.
+See how the other spreads pay below.

 Spingo